People That Make It Happen

 Nicole founded Make It Happen to create transformational social change.
 After a lifetime of working to support a variety of social issues, she is now utilizing her creative talents to engage individuals, policy makers and funders in building effective solutions.
 Her background in project management and event production allows for multi-dimensional approaches to start the conversation, investigate the options and implement a new course of action.
 She holds a BA in Public Policy from Goucher College and has completed additional coursework at New York University.

 Each project we undertake allows us to work with passionate collaborators to produce engaging content.

-Hanne Dalmut - Strategic Advisor, My Intention Was Not To Leave
+Hanne Dalmut - Strategic Advisor, My Intention Was Not To Leave and My Intention Is

 Hanne is the Director of Partnership Development at Concordia, a 501(c)3 dedicated to promoting partnerships for social impact.
 At Concordia, Hanne leverages Concordia’s programming, research and network to enable public-private partnerships that combat global challenges and achieve positive social impact.
 As Director, Hanne is in charge of identifying new campaigns and determining their strategic direction, partnering with leaders and stakeholders on specific campaign issues, and aligning campaigns with Concordia’s programming and research.
 She earned her master’s from Georgetown’s School of Foreign Service and holds a Bachelor of Science degree in political science from Truman State University (Kirksville, MO).

 Kristina Loggia - Director, My Intention Was Not To Leave